semanticsoft/vaaclipse/README.md

 vaaclipse
 =========

-Vaaclipse - the vaadin renderer for Eclipse E4
+Vaaclipse is a framework for building web applications using Eclipse 4 platform and Vaadin.